frkn2076/AutoUI/README.md

 # AutoUI
 A simple project that draws ui for published web services.
-This project will be transformed into framework.

 ## Take a look at the following screenshoots.